 On some Costa Rica tours, Tortuguero is an “add on” option.
 It’s known mostly for sea turtle nesting, but since we weren’t going during nesting season, I honestly didn’t pay much attention to the place.
 (Big mistake on my part!)
 When I selected my family’s tour provider, luck was kind as Tortuguero was part of itinerary.
 Luck goes along way when you travel.

 Tortuguero has a small airport, but many visitors arrive by boat.
 And I’m not talking about a relaxing little jungle cruise down the river kind of boat ride.
 Think an hour and a half in a boat propelled by not one, but two 175 horse power Suzuki outboard motors.
 You could have a lot of fun waterskiing off the back if it weren’t for the crocodiles.
 Keep your camera out and ready.

 On your way to Tortuguero you’ll most likely speed through parts of the Tortuguero National Park.
 Just about everything I envisioned about the Costa Rica rainforest, I found in Tortuguero.
 And I got a great first taste on the ride into the lodge.
 Horses and cows, give way to butterflies and birds leaving plenty of room for otters, turtles, crocodiles and sloths.
 A word to the wise, if you sit toward the back of the boat be prepared to get wet!

 “The Land of the Turtle” is a place where locals used to make their living killing and selling the green turtles that flock to the black, sandy beaches to nest.
-In 1959 the Sea Turtle Conservancy was created and thanks to years of research and education, many locals now make their living protecting the gentle creatures.
+In 1959 the Sea Turtle Conservancy was created and thanks to years of research and education, many locals now make their living in sea turtle conservation and protecting the various species of sea turtles.
 The switch is paying off.
-Some 50,000 tourists visit Tortuguero every year to see nesting turtles and visit the area’s tropical rainforests.
+Some 50,000 tourists visit Tortuguero every year to see turtle nestings and visit the area’s wildlife refuges and rain forests.

 Activities in Tortuguero